Yard Fencing Options and Choosing the Right Type of Fence for your Home

 - No Surprises – How would you like to come home and find your neighbor put up a fence?
 Sure, it’s none of their business, but it’s also not a neighborly thing to do.

 What is Your Budget for a New Fence?

 While budget concerns are always an important consideration for money conscious homeowners, your needs may differ from your bank account, which is why we listed the other questions ahead of this one.
 For example, if all your budget allows for is a split rail fence, but your primary objective is privacy or your HOA doesn’t allow anything taller than 4 feet, you’ll have to either adjust your budget, move to a new area without strict bylaws, or as a last resort, consider other options.

 Additionally, if you have 300 feet of fence to be installed, wood may be a less expensive option than a vinyl fence while still achieving the desired look and results.
+Use the privacy fence cost calculator on our site to compare.
 If you are setting up the fence yourself, you need to take into consideration the cost of all the tools and materials that you will need.
 If you are hiring an outside contractor to do the job, you need to take into consideration the cost of installation as well as allowing a 10% overage budget for unpredictable charges, like underground wires or pipes that needs to be worked around or routed differently.

 Related Cost Estimates